 The major geological zones identified at seam level are shown in Drawings Nos.
-MSEC769-04 and MSEC769-05.
-The Swamp Fault Zone has been identified near the finishing (i.e. north-eastern) ends of the proposed longwalls.
-The Barraba Fault Zone has also been identified adjacent to the commencing (i.e. south-western) ends of the proposed longwalls.
-The nature and extents of these faulting zones will be better defined as further geological data is gathered during the development of the first workings and, if necessary, the extents of mining will be reviewed based on this information.
+MSEC833-04 and MSEC833-05.
+The Swamp Fault Zone has been identified near the finishing (i.e. north-eastern) ends of the longwalls.
+The Barraba Fault Zone has also been identified adjacent to the commencing (i.e. southwestern) ends of the longwalls.
+The longwall commencing and finishing ends have been shortened, from those based on the Previous Layout, due to the nature and location of these fault zones.